 Not sure how to buy a car online?
 Read our step-by-step guide to get you through the process

 Advances in technology and the growing ease of home delivery have resulted in countless businesses moving online in recent times, and car retail is no exception.
-An increasing number of manufacturers are giving drivers the means to buy a new or used car online, so purchasing your next car is now potentially more convenient than ever.
+An increasing number of manufacturers and dealers are giving drivers the means to buy a new or used car online, so purchasing your next car is now potentially more convenient than ever.

 It’s not all plain sailing though.
 Do you have the same consumer protections when buying online?
 What happens if your car develops a fault?
 Is it risky to buy a car without seeing it beforehand?
 And can you still negotiate for a discount without meeting a dealer in person?

-These are just a handful of the issues you could encounter if you buy a car online.
-Thankfully, numerous third party retailers have established themselves online and are used to dealing with these kinds of issues to keep their customers happy.
-Better still, they can even get you the best model available at a price to rival your local dealership.
+Thankfully, numerous retailers are now well-established online and are used to dealing with these kinds of issues and more.
+Better still, they can even get you the best model available at a price to rival or beat your local dealership.
 Buying a car online might feel unnatural or risky if you’re used to going the traditional route but it can be completely safe and hugely convenient if done correctly.

 While we wouldn’t recommend ordering a car (especially an expensive one) without seeing it in the metal and taking it for a test drive first, it does at least show that the future of buying a car could look very different to what we’re used to.